ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

-View the details of a VSN associated with a VM on the **VM details** page.
-You can also view the details of all the VSNs for the workspace that are either in `assigned` or in `retained` state on the **Virtual serial numbers** page on the IBM Cloud console.
+View the details of a VSN associated with a VM on the VM details page.
+You can also view the details of the VSNs associated with the VMs for the workspace on the Virtual serial numbers page.
+The VSNs are either in `assigned` or in `retained` state.

-VSN is supported only on a VM with IBM i operating system.
-{: note}

-### Mapping customer account number to cloud account ID
+### Mapping the customer account number to the cloud account ID
 {: #VSN-id-map}

-To enable VSN support in the IBM {{site.data.keyword.powerSys_notm}}, you must open a support ticket to associate your IBM customer number with your IBM Cloud account ID.
-For more information about opening a support ticket, see [Assigning a Virtual Serial Number to an IBM customer number in IBM Power Virtual Server](/docs/en/entitled-systems-support?topic=mp-cloud-power-virtual-server-using-virtual-serial-numbers-customer-numbers){: external}.
+For VSN support in the IBM {{site.data.keyword.powerSys_notm}}, you must open a support ticket to map your IBM customer number with your IBM Cloud account ID.
+For more information, see [Assigning a Virtual Serial Number to an IBM customer number in IBM Power Virtual Server](https://www.ibm.com/docs/en/entitled-systems-support?topic=mp-cloud-power-virtual-server-using-virtual-serial-numbers-customer-numbers){: external}.

 ### Assigning a VSN to a new VM
 {: #VSN-new-VM}

-When you are creating a new VM, if you select **IBM i** OS, the **Virtual serial number** field is enabled.
+You can assign a VSN only to a VM with IBM i OS.
+To assign a VSN when you create a VM, select **IBM i** OS.
+The **Virtual serial number** field is enabled.
 The default VSN value is **None**.

-You can edit the default value and select one of the following options:
+Edit the default VSN value and select one of the following options:

 - **Auto-assign**: Assigns a system-generated VSN to your VM only if your `IBM Cloud account ID` is mapped with your `customer number` in the Entitled System Support (ESS).
-- **Select from retained VSNs**: Displays a list of retained VSNs.
-You can select one of the VSN to assign to your IBM i VM.
+- **Select from retained VSNs**: Displays a list of the retained VSNs.
+You can select a VSN in the `retained` state and assign it to your IBM i VM.

+For more information about creating a VM, see [Configuring a {{site.data.keyword.powerSys_notm}} instance](#configuring-instance).

-VSN cannot be assigned to an empty VM.
+You cannot assign a VSN to an empty VM.
 A VSN can be assigned only to one VM at a time.
 {: note}